-This course prepares students for the reading demands in ENG\101 and other college-level courses by integrating reading and critical thinking.
+This course prepares students for the reading demands in ENG101 and other college-level courses by integrating reading and critical thinking.
 Students will focus on understanding, reporting on, reacting to, and analyzing the ideas of others.
 Texts will serve as models and sources for students to refine their reading skills.
-Students will learn and practice specific college-level skills through critical reading, class discussions, lectures, group presentations, or workshops.
-This course does not satisfy an English requirement or an elective in any degree program, nor do its credits count toward graduation.
-ENG\ E094 must be taken concurrently if student places into ENG\ E092 and ENG\ E094.
+Students will learn

-ENG\ E092I Introduction to College Reading INTENSIVE 6 с.н.
+ENG E092I Introduction to College Reading INTENSIVE 6 c.h.

-This course prepares students for the reading demands in ENG\101 and other college-level courses by integrating reading and critical thinking.
+This course prepares students for the reading demands in ENG101 and other college-level courses by integrating reading and critical thinking.
 Students will focus on understanding, reporting on, reacting to, and analyzing the ideas of others.
 Texts will serve as models and sources for students to refine their reading skills.
 Students will learn and practice specific college-level skills through critical reading, class discussions, lectures, group presentations, or workshops.
 This course does not satisfy an English requirement or an elective in any degree program, nor do its credits count toward graduation.
-ENG\ E094 or ENG\ E094i must be taken concurrently if student places into ENG\ E092i and ENG\ E094 or ENG\ E094i.
+ENG E094 or ENG E094i must be taken concurrently if student places into ENG E092i and ENG E094 or ENG E094i.

-ENG\ E093 Introduction to College Reading and Writing 3 с.н.
+ENG E093 Introduction to College Reading and Writing 3 c.h.